 Low testosterone is a fairly common issue as men age.
 Men who are experiencing low testosterone, or “low T,” often have elevated levels of the hormone estrogen.
-One potential way to remedy this excess is to try an estrogen-blocking diet, which can be a natural complement to low T medications.
+One potential way to remedy this excess is to try an estrogen-blocking diet, which can be a natural complement to low-T medications.

 Cruciferous vegetables include:

-Varieties of mushrooms such as shiitake, portabello, crimini, and baby button work to block estrogen in the body.
-They have been known to prevent the production of an enzyme called aromatase.
+Varieties of mushrooms, such as shiitake, portobello, crimini, and baby button, work to block estrogen in the body.
+They’ve been known to prevent the production of an enzyme called aromatase.

 Raw mushrooms can be a great addition to salads.
 They can also be sautéed with onions and other foods for flavoring.

 Another estrogen-blocking food is red grapes.
 Their skins contain a chemical called resveratrol and their seeds contain a chemical called proanthocyanidin.
 Both of these chemicals

-Chia, flax, and sesame seeds are available at many grocery stores and health food shops.
+Flax and sesame seeds are available at many grocery stores and health food shops.
 They can be added to all sorts of cooking and baking recipes and are especially easy to add to fruit smoothies.

 The following whole grains can be eaten in a variety of forms, including breads, pasta, and cereals: